 Celtic team: Gordon; Lustig, Simunvoic, Sviatchenko, Izaguirre; Brown, Armstrong; McGregor, Rogic, Sinclair; Dembele.
 Subs: De Vries, Toure, Bitton, Gamboa, Roberts, Forrest, Henderson

-Team news: Leigh Griffiths has failed to recover from a hamstring strain and misses out.
+Team news: Leigh Griffiths has failed to recover from a thigh strain and misses out.
 Kieran Tierney is a long-term absentee.

 Barcelona team: Ter Stegen; Sergi Roberto, Pique, Mascherano, Jordi Alba; Andre Gomes, Busquets, Rakitic; Neymar, Messi, Suarez.
 Subs: Cillessen, Denis Suarez, Arda Turan, Rafinha, Alcacer, Digne, Marlon

 Team news: Lionel Messi returns after missing the draw with Malaga due to illness, as does Luis Suarez, who missed the league game through suspension.
 Jeremy Mathieu, Andres Iniesta and Samuel Umtiti miss out through injury.

 Key Celtic player: Celtic are going to have to do a lot of defending, and while those at the back will have to be at their best, it’ll also be up to Celtic’s attackers to make the ball stick down the other end and gobble up any chances that come their way.
 In this instance, Moussa Dembele’s performance will be of immense importance.
 If he can recreate the type of display he had against Manchester City, Celtic will have a chance.